Powerful and most sensitive HTS plate reader

 Use the appropriate microplate for time-resolved fluorescence

 Time-resolved fluorescence assays usually require detection from the top of the well and are typically run in white plates.
 As the time-delayed detection eliminates autofluorescence and reduces background, white plates are beneficial.
-They reflect and enhance the emission light, providing stronger signals.
-Black plates are suggested in case a strong signal that may saturate the detector.
+They reflect and enhance the emission of light, providing stronger signals.
+Black plates are suggested in case a strong signal may saturate the detector.

-As discussed before, the time-resolved detection eliminates autofluorescence.
+As discussed before, time-resolved detection eliminates autofluorescence.
 However, the washing steps after incubation with lanthanide-labelled reagents and before the addition of the enhancement solution are quite critical and may affect assay quality.
-These steps have to be very efficient in order to remove all the unbound labelled reagent.
+These steps have to be very efficient in order to remove all the unbound labelled reagents.
 If this is not the case, the assay will produce a high background signal caused by the presence of unspecific unbound lanthanide ions.

 Use TRIS-HCl instead of phosphate buffers

 For DELFIA assays, tris-HCl-based buffers should be preferred over phosphate-based ones.
 On one hand, high phosphate concentrations can potentially dissociate europium from its chelate during long incubation times.
 On the other, the maximum signal is generally lower with phosphate-based buffer when compared to tris-HCl-based.